 Samsung Internet, Apple Safari and Mozilla Firefox.

-Also compatible with most smartphones
+Compatible with smartphones

 & mobile devices.
-(TFG Mobile)
+Use

 following fonts installed to properly view pages on TFG: